Yield: 1 cheesecake

 Graham Cracker Crust

-- Using a food processor, pulverize the graham crackers into crumbs.
-Alternatively, you can place the graham crackers into a large ziplock bag and crush the crackers with a rolling pin.
+2. Using a food processor, pulverize the graham crackers into crumbs.
+Alternatively, you can place the Graham crackers into a large ziplock bag and crush them with a rolling pin.

-- In a large mixing bowl add the graham cracker crumbs, brown sugar, salt and cinnamon.
+3. Add the graham cracker crumbs, brown sugar, salt, and cinnamon in a large mixing bowl.
 Whisk until combined

-- Melt the butter in the microwave about 15-30 seconds.
+4. Melt the butter in the microwave for about 15-30 seconds.
 Pour in the graham cracker mix and thoroughly mix.

-- Scoop the mix into a greased cake pan.
+5. Scoop the mix into a greased cake pan.
 Press firmly for a flat, even layer.
-Use a flat bottomed glass or measuring cup to make an even flat layer.
+Use a flat-bottomed glass or measuring cup to make an even flat layer.

 Cheesecake

-- Reduce the oven temperature to 325°F or 163°C. Set a kettle of water to boil.
-Carefully wrap your springform pan with 4-5 layers of aluminum foil or alternatively use a 10 inch pan to protect the springform pan from getting wet.
+1. Reduce the oven temperature to 325°F or 163°C. Set a kettle of water to boil.
+Carefully wrap your springform pan with 4-5 layers of aluminum foil; alternatively, use a 10-inch pan to protect the springform pan from getting wet.

-- In the bowl of an electric mixer fitted with a paddle attachment or beaters, beat the cream cheese on medium speed until smooth and creamy.
-About 1 minute.
+2. In the bowl of an electric mixer fitted with a paddle attachment or beaters, beat the cream cheese on medium speed until smooth and creamy—about 1 minute.

-- Turn the mixer to low speed.
-While mixer is beating, slowly add the sugar in three increments until combined.
-Scrape the bottom and sides of the bowl to evenly combine.
+3. Turn the mixer to low speed.
+While the mixer is beating, slowly add the sugar in three increments until combined.
+Scrape the bottom and sides of the bowl to mix evenly.

-- While the mixer is beating on low, add the sour cream, vanilla extract, flour and salt and mix until combined.
+4. While the mixer is beating on low, add the sour cream, vanilla extract, flour, and salt and mix until combined.
 Scrape the bottom and sides of the bowl.

-- In a measuring cup with a spout, lightly whisk the eggs and egg yolks until combined.
-While the mixer is slowly beating on low speed, add the lightly whisked eggs about one at a time making sure each egg is fully incorporated before adding the next egg.
-Scrape the bottom and sides of the bowl to fully combine.
+5. In a measuring cup with a spout, lightly whisk the eggs and egg yolks until combined.
+While the mixer is slowly beating at a low speed, add the lightly whisked eggs about one at a time, making sure each egg is fully incorporated before adding the next egg.
+Scrape the bottom and sides of the bowl to combine thoroughly.
 The batter should be silky smooth.
-Do not over mix.
+Do not over-mix.

-- Pour the cheesecake batter into the prepared springform pan and smooth out the top with a spatula.
-Tap the pan on your work surface a few times to release any air bubbles.
+6. Pour the cheesecake batter into the prepared springform pan and smooth the top with a spatula.
+Tap the pan on your work surface a few times to release air bubbles.

-- Turn off the oven, and ****let the cheesecake rest in oven and water bath for 30 minutes with the oven door cracked.
-Then run a think bladed knife around the edge of the cake to make sure the cake doesn’t stick to the sides of the cake and crack when it cools.
-Next, remove the cheesecake from the water bath and aluminum foil and set it on a wire rack to cool completely.
+8. Turn off the oven, and ****let the cheesecake rest in the oven and water bath for 30 minutes with the oven door cracked.
+Then, run a think-bladed knife around the cake's edge to ensure it doesn’t stick to the sides of the cake and crack when it cools.
+Next, remove the cheesecake and aluminum foil from the water bath and set it on a wire rack to cool completely.

-- Cover with plastic wrap and chill in the refrigerator for at least 6 hours but preferably overnight before slicing and serving.
+9. Cover with plastic wrap and chill in the refrigerator for at least 6 hours, preferably overnight, before slicing and serving.

 Cherry Topping

-- In a medium saucepan on medium low heat, add the cherries, sugar, and lemon juice.
+1. Add the cherries, sugar, and lemon juice to a medium saucepan on medium-low heat.
 Stir until combined.
-Cook the cherries until the cherries begin to release their juices about 5-7 minutes.
+Cook the cherries until they release their juices, about 5-7 minutes.

-- In a small bowl, mix together the water and cornstarch to make a slurry.
+2. Mix the water and cornstarch in a small bowl to make a slurry.
 Add the cornstarch slurry and vanilla extract until the sauce thickens.
 Cool completely before spooning over the cheesecake.

 Recipe created by Takes 2 Eggs for Superfresh Growers.